In a word, YES!

-Consider the appearance of mushrooms on the trunk or root flares an urgent problem.
-While some mushrooms are harmless, others are usually a sign that there is decay in your tree’s roots or trunk — or both.
+Consider the appearance of mushrooms on a tree's trunk or root flares (the part of the roots coming directly off the trunk) an urgent problem.
+While some mushrooms are harmless, others are a sign that there is decay in your tree’s roots or trunk — or both.
 And when there is decay, there is often risk that the tree will break or fall over.
 Depending on the size of the tree, this could spell T-R-O-U-B-L-E for whoever or whatever is underneath it.

 The mushrooms illustrated below are considered deadly to a tree.

 If you see any of these types of mushrooms (or others) at the base, on the trunk, or on the ground around your tree, DON'T REMOVE THEM!
+(They will be helpful for identification purposes.)
 Call a Certified Arborist immediately.
 The arborist you call should have a Resistograph, an invaluable tool when a tree has decay.
 This machine will tell you how much decay there is and how deep it goes into the tree or its roots.
 This information is critical to making a decision about whether or not the tree should be removed.